Position title

 You are being employed on a [employment type] basis, as required.

 As a casual employee, we do not guarantee the days or hours you’ll work or how long you’ll be employed for.
-We do not commit to providing you with work that will continue indefinitely with an agreed pattern of work.
+We do not commit to providing you with work that will be continuing or indefinite.

 We may choose to offer you work and you may accept or refuse our offer.
 You will be paid a casual loading.